 Hackers use many different tricks and techniques to break into WordPress sites.
 One of the techniques they use is called “brute force” attacking.

 A brute force attack is when a hacker attempts to login to your WordPress dashboard by guessing your password over and over again.
 They often do this automatically using special software in order to guess different passwords as fast as possible.

 This is one of the reasons why security experts caution you to not use the default “admin” username, and to use strong, unique passwords.
+Our free to use random password generator will come pretty handy for this use case.
 Brute force attacks usually start with the most common, insecure passwords such as “12345,” “password,” or “qwerty.”
 Unfortunately, there are still many WordPress users around the web who use these insecure passwords, making their sites vulnerable to anyone who tries to guess their password.

 For more details on brute force attacks and how to stop them, see How and Why you should Limit Login Attempts in your WordPress.

 How Login LockDown Stops Hackers

 Login LockDown puts a stop to these brute force attacks by logging the IP address of every person (or bot) who attempts to login to your WordPress dashboard.